Iraivan Temple: Architecture

-The temple is facing south and built according to vastu science.
+The temple faces south and is a Chola architectural style temple and designed according to the Vastu and Agamas scriptures by V. Ganapati Sthapati.
+It is made entirely from granite and possesses a number of rare architectural features.
+At the entrance of the temple, there is a 32 diameter bell and chain carved from one entire stone that hangs from the ceiling.
+The pillars of temple include unique features, such as eight lion-shaped pillars with a rotatable stone ball in each of their mouths and two pillars with 16 carved rods that produce musical tones when struck with a mallet.

+The temple is carved entirely by hand by craftsmen who follow and preserve traditional methods, shaping the stone with small hammers and utilizing over 70 types of chisels.
+There is the 4 ft foundation made of a crack-free, 7,000-psi formula using fly ash, a by-product of coal burning.

 Vastu architecture aims at creating a space that will elevate the vibration of the individual to resonate with the vibration of the built space, which in turn is in tune with universal space.
 The whole space of the temple is defined in multiples and fractions of one unit, 11 ft and 71/4 inches.
 Pillars through the temple are spaced and structured to serve as energy points for the building.
 Iraivan Temple will be completely free of electricity for mystical reasons, as decreed by Satguru Sivaya Subramuniyaswami.